kubapeter/portfolio/Coursera Courses/Specializations/Oracle SQL Databases/Oracle Database Foundations/README.md

 ## Course description

->"This Specialization is designed to help beginners learn the foundational knowledge invaluable towards their journey to becoming proficient with the Oracle database environment. "
+>"This Specialization is designed to help beginners learn the foundational knowledge invaluable towards their journey to becoming proficient with the Oracle database environment."

 <p align="right">More details on <a href="https://www.coursera.org/learn/introduction-to-oracle-sql">website</a></p>